EstebanM-98/Project_Stochastic_cells/reporte.md

   <img src="https://raw.githubusercontent.com/EstebanM-98/Project_Stochastic_cells/refs/heads/main/Images/Nvst_stoc_comp.png" alt="Imagen" width="600">
 </p>

+In the case of a small number of monomers the fluctuations are evident with respect to the exact computational solution.

 **How large a value of N do you need for the individual reactions to be well described by the continuum equations (say, fluctuations less than ±20% at late times)?**

-To do this we must take two things into account.
+We take two things into account.
 We will consider large times as those from which the monomers are a fraction of the initial value, since we know that these have an asymptotic behavior in large times.
 On the other hand, from this value the percentage error with respect to the exact solution is calculated for each time instant and an average is calculated.
 This has been implemented with the function calculate_relative_percentage_error.

 <p align="center">
   <img src="https://raw.githubusercontent.com/EstebanM-98/Project_Stochastic_cells/refs/heads/main/Images/Mean_percentage_error_vsN_without_many_realizatios.png" alt="Imagen" width="600">
 </p>

-According to this method of analysis, determining the exact N value from which the percentage error is below 20 % is considerably random, since it may be the case, as is evident in the graph, that small values (e.g. less than 200) have a mean percentage error greater or less than 20 %.
+According to this method of analysis, determining the exact N value from which the percentage error is below 20 % is considerably random, since it may be the case, as is evident in the plot, that small values (e.g. less than 200) have a mean percentage error greater or less than 20 %.
 Therefore, we consider N from which all values have a mean percentage error of less than 20 %, i.e. approximately N = 600.
 It should be noted that this value can certainly fluctuate due to the statistical nature of the simulation.

 **Measuring the concentrations in a single cell is often a challenge.
 Experiments often average over many cells.
 Such experiments will measure a smooth time evolution even though the individual cells are noisy.
 Let us investigate whether this ensemble average is well described by the continuum equations.**

 **(c) Average stochastic dimerization.
 Find the average of many realizations of your stochastic dimerization in part (b), for N = 2 and N = 90.**

+For each value of N, we used 10000 realizations of the Monte Carlo simulation and then took the average.
+We see, as expected, that for N large, the simulation approximates the solution of the differential equation.

 <p align="center">
   <img src="https://raw.githubusercontent.com/EstebanM-98/Project_Stochastic_cells/refs/heads/main/Images/Mvst_many_realizations_comparison.png" alt="Imagen" width="700">